pasztorpisti/sql-migrate/MORE.md

   - The `-notx` commandline parameter (default: ".notx") sets the suffix that makes sure that the given .sql file is executed outside of transactions.

+    Useful only with databases that allow DDL statements inside transactions (e.g.: postgres) because this tool automatically executes forward and backward migration steps in their own transactions when this filename suffix isn't used.

+    This filename suffix is ignored (and therefore shouldn't be used) with databases that don't support DDL inside transactions (e.g.: mysql).

   By default the `-fwd` suffix is an empty string that means if you don't use the suffix specified with `-bwd` then the file is automatically a forward step.